 The Smiling Madame Beudet (1922) Director: Germaine Dulac

 It tells the story of Madame Beudet, a house-wife trapped in a loveless marriage to a buffoon she neither respects nor loves.
 The film opens and closes with pleasant scenes of small-town life in Provence, France.
 Mr. Beudet is revealed to be a cloth merchant.
 He frequently plays a joke – pretending to shoot himself in the head with a small gun he keeps in the drawer of his desk.
 He tries to drag his wife out to a performance but she declines.
 While remaining at home, she hangs onto the edge of sanity, all manner of apparitions appear, revealed her fragile mental state.
 In these scenes the cinematography is quite extraordinary for the time period.
-The next morning, she secretly loads his gun with bullets hoping he will shoo himself, but he instead points it toward her thinking it is unloaded.
+The next morning, she secretly loads his gun with bullets hoping he will accidentally shoot himself, but instead he points the gun toward Mrs. Beudat thinking it is unloaded.
 When he fires he misses and hits a flower pot instead ( the metaphor of Mr. Beudat “missing the mark” is not lost on the viewer).
 He wrongly thinks she was trying to commit suicide and he embraces her as she looks away.
 The film closes with couples greeting each other on the street outside.